Who is a Dietitian?

 Full Time, Part Time

-The majority of full-time dieticians and nutritionists work a 40-hour workweek, though some work weekends
+In the career as a dietitian, individuals work a 40-hour workweek, though some work weekends

-Most of the dieticians work full time.
+In a career as dietitian, individuals work full time.
 They may work evening and weekend to meet their clients who are unavailable at other times.

 Presence in Geographical Area

 The urban population which falls under good economic condition does not take proper healthy food despite no economic hindrances while on the other hand people in rural areas can't afford even three meals a day.
+In the career as dietitian, individuals work in both urban and rural areas.

 Weekly Hours of Work